CortexIntelligentAutomation/docs/content/en/docs/2025.3/Reference/Glossary/p-t.md

 ### Patch

 A Patch delivers targeted fixes and minor improvements between major releases.
-It provides quick resolution to issues and small enhancements while maintaining full compatibility with the current Release.
+It provides quick resolution to issues and small enhancements while maintaining full compatibility with the current [Release][Release].

 ### Platform